What is Chain Abstraction? Arriving at a Formal Definition

 “The simplification or removal of technical complexities from the user’s experience, producing technologies which exist to hide such details and processes.
 These complexities are still at play, yet are invisible to the user”

-Abstraction layers are universally present at every level of computing and networking.
+Abstraction layers are universally present at every level of computing and networking, not just blockchain technology.
 Thanks to them, systems like the Internet can remain simple and accessible yet contain immense complexity underneath.
-Something as simple as sending an email actually comprises multiple such complex processes and protocols, all of which are abstracted away from the user so that they only have to access an application, write their intended message, enter a destinatary address, and click “send”.
+Something as simple as sending an email actually comprises multiple complex processes and protocols.
+However, to make interactions simpler, all of these are abstracted so that users only have to access an application, write their message, enter a recipient, and click “send”.

-In the Web3 world, the term has been used in concepts like “account abstraction”.
-Account abstraction refers to the removal of traditional account structures from the experience of end-users, aiming to minimize the amount of interactions a user has with their account to achieve their goals.
+In the Web3 world, the term has been incorporated into concepts like “account abstraction” (AA).
+This term refers to the removal of traditional account structures from the experience of end-users.
+AA aims to minimize the amount of interactions a user has with their account to achieve their goals.

 But, what exactly does chain abstraction seek to abstract?

-Since “chain abstraction” doesn’t outright tell us what about a chain needs to be abstracted, it can be helpful to first define the problem chain abstraction seeks to address.
+Since “chain abstraction” doesn’t outright tell us what about a chain needs to be abstracted, it can be helpful to first define the problem ChA seeks to address.
 Luckily, there is a broad social consensus for this, which can be summarized as follows:

 Chain abstraction aims to solve the fragmented user experience in Web3 stemming from the proliferation of public blockchains, including L2s and even L3s.
-This fragmentation results in multiple user experience (UX) problems for users –such as costly and time-consuming cross-chain operations, the need to hold multiple gas tokens, etc.– and is detrimental to Web3's adoption, as it requires highly technical and proactive users with liquidity spread across multiple chains, siloing dApps within an ever-growing number of ecosystems.
-Simply put, in a chain-abstracted world, a user connects to a dApp and purely signs an operation which may span any number of chains, automatically being executed and settled.
+This fragmentation results in multiple user experience (UX) problems for users –such as costly and time-consuming cross-chain operations, the need to hold multiple gas tokens, etc.– and is detrimental to Web3's adoption, as it requires highly technical and proactive users with liquidity spread across multiple blockchains, siloing dApps within an ever-growing number of ecosystems.
+Simply put, in a chain-abstracted world, a user connects to a dApp and, through a single interface, signs an operation that may span any number of blockchain networks, to then be automatically executed and settled.

-This consensus has lead the industry to organically spark several organic definitions of “chain abstraction”, which typically include the following:
+This consensus has led the industry to spark several organic definitions of “chain abstraction”, which typically include the following:

-• Similarly, there’s an implicit agreement that chain abstraction should eliminate the manual process of users bridging assets from one chain to another to use multiple dApps.
+- Similarly, there’s an implicit agreement that ChA should eliminate the manual process of users bridging assets from one chain to another to use multiple dApps.

 From this, two few points can be extrapolated toward creating a formal definition:

-2. Since “chain abstraction” primarily refers to a kind of user experience, any component that partakes in attaining it (other than the original, native infrastructure from which the problem stems) can be considered to enable or power chain abstraction.
+- Since ChA primarily refers to a kind of user experience, any component that partakes in attaining it can be considered to enable or power chain abstraction.
+This, of course, excludes the original, native infrastructure from which the problem stems.

-To define chain abstraction, then, it’s helpful to first define exactly what the “difficulties of interacting with multiple chains are”, and what addressing them constitutes.
+To define chain abstraction, then, it’s helpful to first define exactly what the “difficulties of interacting with multiple blockchains are”, and what addressing them constitutes.

 Interacting with multiple chains: Defining issues and solutions